Florian Siwicki

 Florian Siwicki ([ˈflɔrjan ɕiˈvit͡skʲi]; 10 January 1925 – 11 March 2013) was a Polish military officer, diplomat and communist politician.
-He was a general in the Polish Army and Minister of Defense of Poland from 1983 to 1990.
+He was a generał in the Polish Army and Minister of Defense of Poland from 1983 to 1990.

 Military and political career

 Son of Elżbieta and Eugeniusz.
 His father was a non-commissioned officer.
 In 1930, Eugeniusz Siwicki was transferred to the reserve and moved with his family to village near Rivne.
 At first, he was the owner of a small, three-hectare farm, and later he was employed as a bookkeeper in the commune office.

 In April 1940, his father was arrested by NKVD officers.
 A month later, Florian and his mother were deported deep into the Soviet Union to the Arkhangelsk region.
 At the age of 17 he was forced to join the Red Army.
 From December 1942, he served in the 105 Independent Sapper Battalion, where he became the deputy commander of the platoon.
 In May 1943 he was in the ranks of the Polish Armed Forces in the USSR.
 He served in the 1st Tadeusz Kościuszko Infantry Division.

 In early 1945, after 5 months of officer training in the Soviet Union, he was commissioned a lieutenant in the Soviet-allied Polish People's Army.
 He commanded infantry platoons and companies in the East Pomeranian Offensive and the Prague Offensive.